adamanteye/blog/src/2025-10-30-arceos-rv64/index.typ

 = StarFive VisionFive 2

-StarFive VisionFive 2 is a 4 core, 64 bit, RV64GC SoC, with highest freq to 1.5
+StarFive VisionFive 2 is a 4 core, 64 bit, RV64GC SBC, with highest freq to 1.5
 GHz.

 The board includes LPDDR4 memory (up to 8 Gi) and onboard SD card slot, as well